Bylaws & SOP’s

 All candidates for Board of Directors must provide written acceptance of candidacy, including assurance of support by their employer.
 Candidates must provide a statement of qualifications and interest of not more than 250 words to the Nominating Committee Chair by a specified date before the annual meeting selected by the Nominating Committee.

-Directors may be elected by mail, electronic mail or facsimile ballot of the VOTING MEMBERS.
-If the election is to be conducted by mail, the Nominating Committee will prepare a ballot and present it to the Board of Directors for distribution to the voting membership of SESHA no less than 50 days before the Annual Meeting.
+Directors may be elected by any Board approved ballot of the VOTING MEMBERS.
 The names of all candidates for Board of Directors will be listed in random order.
-Ballots shall specify a date for return, which will be no less than 30 days prior to the Annual Meeting.
+Ballots shall specify a deadline for voting, which will be no less than 30 days prior to the Annual Meeting.

 VOTING MEMBERS may write in candidates for the Board of Directors on the ballot.